 Although you won’t put them all up at the same time, it is good to have them so that when the bees are almost done constructing comb on one, the other is ready to be added.

-I suggest you get these before your bees arrive.
-You’ll need them when you’re showing your colony their new residence.
+I suggest you get this beginner kit before your bee package arrives.
+You’ll need them when you’re showing your new colony their new residence.

-The hive tool like this one here is necessary to help you get past the propolis sealed cover and frames.
-The smoker keeps the bees distracted while you go about your business in the hive.
+The hive tool like this one here is necessary to help you get past the propolis-sealed cover and frames.
+The bee smoker keeps the bees distracted while you go about your business in the hive.

 The bee brush helps you brush away nurse bees when you want to get a good look at the brood.